 Related Reading: 11 Examples Of Self-Sabotaging Behaviors

-9. Don’t lose your sense of self
+9. How to deal with relationship anxiety?
+Don’t lose your sense of self

 A lot of times, people experiencing anxiety in a relationship tend to their identity or sense of self.
 Individual personalities and identities start shifting to create space for the relationship.
 While it is completely natural, what is not okay is losing your identity in the process.